 August 1, 1973: Moscow, Soviet Union – 10:28 AM

 Daisy hated the sweltering heat of Moscow in the summer but she was at least grateful that it was only 23 degrees Celsius which isn't as warm as other places in the world.
-She was sitting on a park bench all alone while watching other kids her age play with their friends.
+She was sitting on a park bench all alone while watching the other kids her age play with their friends.

-"They're all idiots anyway" she muttered to herself.
+"They're all idiots anyway," she muttered to herself.

 There was one person around her age who understood her even though they never actually met face to face in real life.
-Although the last time they had spoken with each other, they had a rather strange conversation and Daisy just couldn't make heads or tails out of it.
+Although the last time they had spoken to each other, they had a rather strange conversation and Daisy just couldn't make heads or tails out of it.

 "What did he mean by destiny?" she wondered aloud.